3 - 5

 Make It a Game

 Got a group of campers and some flashlights?
-Take turns mimicking the flash signals of species of Photinus firefly while other campers try to guess which species they are mimicking using the Photinus signal cheat sheet.
+For a great after-dark activity in a tent or cabin, take turns mimicking the flash signals of species of Photinus firefly while other campers try to guess which species they are mimicking using the Photinus signal cheat sheet.
 Have campers buddy-up to create their own unique flash code to signal their identity to one another, and have others try to crack the code by observing them.